There’s so much to consider when buying a home, it’s easy for things to slip through the cracks.

 Remember to make sure that your old home is still covered while you’re legally responsible for it.

-Home buying process - always shop around for insurance
+Home buying process - always shop around

 Never go with the first insurance deal you come across!